orsenthil/senthil.learntosolveit.com-deploy/posts/2018/06/23/project-completion-spastics-society-of-karnataka.rst

 --------

 This was a team effort.
 My friends Avinash and Nivedita got involved.
 We use Trello.com to track our tasks.
 From school Preethi, and Priya  Madam and Sobha Madam got involved too.
-The website does not have `bus-factor`_ of 1 and this is an incredible feature.
+The website does not have {{% wikipedia article="Bus_factor" %}} of 1 and this is an incredible feature.

 The website was mostly done by Avinash.
 He cannot use his hands, and `uses voice to operate his computer`_ So this